rabbitmq/rabbitmq-stream-java-client/README.md

 ## How to Use

-Follow the instructions to start start the [RabbitMQ Stream Plugin](https://github.com/rabbitmq/rabbitmq-stream).
+Follow the instructions to start the [RabbitMQ Stream Plugin](https://github.com/rabbitmq/rabbitmq-stream).

 Then: